tpnto/RVC-Discord-Bot/README.md

 In order to host this bot you are going to have to use **Python 3.10.0**, otherwise it won't work.
 [You can download it by clicking here!](https://www.python.org/downloads/release/python-3100/)

+In order to convert video files you will need to have [FFmpeg](https://ffmpeg.org/download.html) in the directory you are currently working on.

 You are also going to need these two files in your directory:

 + [rmvpe.pt](https://huggingface.co/lj1995/VoiceConversionWebUI/blob/main/rmvpe.pt)